Ramneek82810/Neural-Network/README.md

 ## 🧠 What You'll Learn:

--Core Concepts: Understand the mathematics behind neural networks, including gradient descent, backpropagation, and matrix operations.
+- Core Concepts: Understand the mathematics behind neural networks, including gradient descent, backpropagation, and matrix operations.

 -DIY Neural Network: Build a neural network using Python to recognize handwritten digits with the MNIST dataset.